My research lies at the intersection of cosmology, space systems, and instrumentation. Some of the questions I am interested in are:

 Photon transfer curve of the Sony IMX 455 sensor constructed using my detector characterization setup (Gill et al. 2022).
 This sensor eventually fly as the science detector on the SuperBIT suborbital flight.

-Radio astronomy and instrumentation
+Radio astronomy instrumentation

 Instrumentation to localize Fast Radio Bursts, Long Wavelength Lab, University of Toronto